-- 1. Adjust air control to "High" position (all the way to the left) and open door. - 2.
+- 1. Adjust the air control to the "High" position (all the way to the left) and open the door. - 2.
 Place crumpled newspaper in the centre of the heater and crisscross with several pieces of dry kindling.
 Add a few small pieces of dry wood on top. - 3.
-Ignite the paper and leave the door ajar approximately 1/2"(13mm) 1"(25mm) until the wood kindling is fully engulfed in flame. - 4.
+Ignite the paper and leave the door ajar approximately 1/2"(13mm) 1"(25mm) until the wood kindling is fully engulfed in flame.
+Do Not leave stove unattended while the door is open - 4.
 After the kindling is fully engulfed add a few small logs.
 Close door. - 5.
 Begin normal operation after a good coal base exists and wood has charred.